Tricritical Kibble-Zurek scaling in Rydberg atom ladders

-where $X,Y$ denote the species of the atoms $i$ and $j$, and $r_{ij}$ is the inter-atom distance. $n=|r\rangle\langle r|$ is a projector onto the Rydberg state or equivalently the Rydberg number operator. $\sigma_x=|g\rangle\langle r|+\mathrm{h.c.}$ couples the ground state and the Rydberg state. $r_2$ is chosen to be reasonably small, so that only one atom within a rung can be excited to the Rydberg state due to Rydberg blockade~\cite{supp}.
+where $X,Y$ denote the species of the atoms $i$ and $j$, and $r_{ij}$ is the inter-atom distance. $n=|r\rangle\langle r|$ is a projector onto the Rydberg state or, equivalently, the Rydberg number operator. $\sigma_x=|g\rangle\langle r|+\mathrm{h.c.}$ couples the ground state and the Rydberg state. $r_2$ is chosen to be reasonably small, so that only one atom within a rung can be excited to the Rydberg state due to Rydberg blockade.

 In the original model, one fixes $r_2$ and $\Omega$, and tunes two parameters, namely $r_1$ and $\Delta$.
-In the current work, we consider instead tuning $\Omega$ and $\Delta$, keeping the geometry fixed throughout, see Fig.~\ref{Fig:setup}(c).
-In fact, the phase diagram of the original model has the same structure as in Fig.~\ref{Fig:setup}(c) (with $\Omega$ replaced by $r_1$) thanks to universality.
+In the current work, we consider instead tuning $\Omega$ and $\Delta$, keeping the geometry fixed throughout, see Fig.~\ref{Fig:setup}c.
+In fact, the phase diagram of the original model has the same structure as in Fig.~\ref{Fig:setup}c (with $\Omega$ replaced by $r_1$) thanks to universality (see also the numerical phase diagram in Supplementary Note 1).
 However, the new setup has the virtue that both $\Omega$ and $\Delta$ are determined by the laser, and are experimentally readily tuned in a dynamical fashion.
-In contrast, the lattice geometry is unchangeable during the dynamical evolution \footnote{Indeed, the atoms are arranged to a desired geometry by using optical tweezers.
-During the evolution, with atoms excited to Rydberg states, the tweezers could easily ionize the Rydberg atoms, causing significant atom loss.}.
+In contrast, the lattice geometry is unchangeable during the dynamical evolution.
+Indeed, the atoms are arranged in a desired geometry by using optical tweezers.
+During the evolution, with atoms excited to Rydberg states, the tweezers could easily ionize the Rydberg atoms, causing significant atom loss.
 The upshot is that, in the original model, within each experimental run, one can only move in the horizontal (i.e. detuning) direction in the phase diagram.
 In the current setup, on the other hand, one is able to move along any path in the phase diagram.